TaymaaIbrahem/Snakes-And-Ladders-java-Application/README.md

-# Creating the description for the Snakes and Ladders Java application in Markdown format
+# Creating the description for the Snakes and Ladders Java application
 md_content = """
 # Snakes and Ladders Game (Java Application)